pasenidis/pinata/README.md

 ## Parsing the entry file
 To find the dependencies inside a file, we need to parse it.
 We can do this using AST (or simply syntax trees) parsers.

-Now that we know what our dependencies, we store them into a list for later.
+Now that we know our dependencies, we store them into a list for later.

 ![JS to AST](https://raw.githubusercontent.com/pasenidis/js-bundler/main/docs/assets/01.png)